Whole-Class Feedback

 Review cards are more personal, quizzable, and hence more useful, than corrections.

-Part 3: An example of a school marking policy
+Part 3: An example of a departmental marking policy

 Here is an example of this in action.
-The maths department agreed on the following marking policy:
+The maths department agreed on the following marking policy to be done for each end-of-topic assessment:

 2. Find the three questions that caused the most problems